When all else fails... Retouch 7 gives you complete control.

 When it was introduced, Retouch was a huge leap forward in sound processing technology.
 Unlike conventional restoration tools, it provided a wide range of time/frequency editing (TFE™) capabilities, and allowed you to define the temporal and spectral content of the sound you wanted to remove.
-Nowadays, of course, you're not limited to rectangular definitions of complex sounds, and Retouch allows you to mark complex areas in its spectrogram using the types of tools commonly found in powerful photographic and image manipulation software.
+Nowadays, it allows you to mark and process complex areas in its spectrogram using the types of tools commonly found in powerful photographic and image manipulation software.
 This makes it possible to identify all manner of sounds and noises which can then be manipulated using any of the seven processing modes at your disposal:

 - Interpolate mode suppresses or removes problem sounds seamlessly